Fighting The Boating While Impaired (BWI) Charges You Are Facing

 (1) While under the influence of an impairing substance, or

-BWI is similar to DWI in many ways, but having an attorney that understands the differences between the two is crucial.
-Unlike DWI, an officer (usually Wildlife Enforcement) can stop your boat for almost any reason at all.
-There doesn’t have to be a reasonable, articulable suspicion for them to pull up to your boat and in many cases board your vessel.
-The Wildlife Officer has only to ask to see if you are carrying the proper safety equipment (fire extinguishers, life jackets, etc.) in order to gain access.
+While BWI is similar to driving while intoxicated (DWI) in many ways, having an attorney with knowledge to differentiate the two is imperative to your case.
+An officer (usually Wildlife Law Enforcement) can stop your boat for almost any reason.
+Unlike DWI, there does not have to be a reasonable, articulable suspicion for them to pull up to your boat and board your vessel.
+For example, the wildlife officer can simply ask to see if you are carrying the proper safety equipment (fire extinguishers, life jackets, et cetera) in order to gain access.

-Once this access is granted, many times the odor alone will be sufficient to allow the officer to inquire about whether or not you are impaired.
-At this stage, having the right attorney makes all of the difference.
-Some attorneys mistakenly treat this as just a DWI on a boat; this can lead to a poor defense.
-An experienced BWI Attorney will know the differences between the NHTSA Standardized Field Sobriety Tests and the additional tests that many officers use when investigating Boating While Impaired offenses.
+Once access is granted, many times the smell of a substance alone can be sufficient for an officer to inquire about whether you are impaired.
+At this stage, having the right lawyer makes all the difference.
+Some lawyers mistakenly treat this as just a DWI on a boat, which can lead to a poor defense.
+An experienced BWI lawyer will know the differences between the National Highway Traffic Safety Administration (NHTSA) Standardized Field Sobriety Tests and the additional tests that many officers use when investigating BWI offenses.

 BWI is a class 2 misdemeanor and will not currently affect your motor vehicle driver’s license.
 However, a conviction for a BWI in Greensboro is still a serious offense.